whitneyburton/portfolios/students/1605/trent-whitinger/mod2.md

 >**From  Nicole Marino:** Trent, you're a logic guru, and you solve like 50% of the problems we have.
 Just don't disappear for 5 hours and not tell us whats going on hahaha.
 And relax a little, you get too worked up during project time.
 Honestly, this survey is useless because I already told you how I felt in person.
 Like an adult.

+>**From  Jason Hanna:** Trent was great to work with during Little Shop.
+He is clearly one of the strongest members of our cohort.
+He always strived to understand what was happening behind the scenes and took the learning process very seriously.
+I could always depend on Trent to work hard.
+We would divide and delegate tasks to each other, and the next day I was always amazed at the quantity and quality of his work.
+I would definitely work with him again

+>**From  Caleb Cowen:**  Trent’s knowledge of jquery and willingness to research out new and better ways to implement features was a great addition to our team.
+I learned a lot as a result of his constant research.

 ### Playing a Part

 * I paired with module 1 students weekly, hour long sessions to help them through projects, understanding Ruby concepts, working on them on project such as Jungle Beats and Battleship
 * Subbed in to pair with module 1 students when needed
 * Blog posts - [Medium URL](https://medium.com/@twhitinger/neat-tips-and-tricks-for-ruby-88cc1ae1bf9b#.isxc1wkey)
+* Always there to offer a friendly smile, and words of encouragement!

 # Portfolio Rubric